 Chemical Engineering Program Objectives and Outcomes

 The Chemical Engineering Department's educational objectives state the general goals of the program.
-The Department will produce graduates that:
+Department graduates are expected to:

-Objective 1: Practice chemical engineering* in traditional and emerging fields.
+1: practice chemical engineering* in traditional and emerging fields

 * Here we define chemical engineering as the discipline that requires a thorough grounding in chemistry and a working knowledge of advanced chemistry; material and energy balances applied to chemical processes; thermodynamics of physical and chemical equilibria; heat, mass and momentum transfer; chemical reaction engineering; continuous and stage-wise separation processes; process dynamics and control; process design and appropriate modern experimental and computing techniques.